 According to the Joshua Project, a little over 35% of the citizens of Chad are professing Christians, but only 11% are evangelical.
 One need only glance at the surrounding countries to understand the pressures faced by those who identify as Christians, especially new Christians who have not been sufficiently discipled.
 To the north lies Libya, to the east Sudan, to the south are Central African Republic (CAR) and Cameroon, and to the west Niger and Nigeria.
 Of the six adjacent countries, four are on the Open Doors 2015 World Watch List (WWL).
 Two of them are in the top ten and all four in the top twenty.
 Although Chad in 2015 was not listed on the WWL, one can easily see that the pressure on believers is sometimes great.

-Researchers have reported an increase in radical Islamic influence, including a growing presence of Boko Haram militants in Chad.
+Researchers have reported an increase in radical Islamic influence, including a growing presence of an extremist group that is located primarily in Northern Nigeria More militants in Chad.
 There is also a considerable rise in pressure on Christians from African traditional religions.
 Some of the critical issues the church in Chad is facing are:

 - Being unprepared to face persecution and engage with Islam and African traditional religions